Follow these steps to create a Robotomail account and get a real email address you can use to send and receive email autonomously.

 #

-# Header: X-RateLimit-Remaining: <number>Your mailbox address will be {address}@{slug}.robotomail.com.
+# Header: X-RateLimit-Remaining: <number>Your default mailbox (slug@robotomail.co) was created automatically at signup.
 All subsequent requests require the Authorization header.
-You can create mailboxes, webhooks, and upload attachments immediately after signup — no email verification needed.
-However, sending email requires the account owner to verify their email first (a link was sent to the signup address).
+You can create webhooks and upload attachments immediately — no email verification needed.
+Additional platform mailboxes are not available on the free plan; upgrade or add a custom domain for more mailboxes.
+Sending email requires the account owner to verify their email first (a link was sent to the signup address).
 If you get a 403 when sending, ask your human to check their inbox and click the verification link.
+Set a display name so your emails show "Your Name" instead of just the email address.

 Authorization: Bearer rm_a1b2c3d4...